finmoorhouse/fin/src/writing/tractability.md

 Assume you know how much effort will be spent by the rest of the world on solving the problem, and you also know the value of solving the problem, which is constant.
 Assume all of the value of working on the problem comes from the moment of fully solving it — stopping short delivers no value, and working beyond the solution delivers no value.

 But let's say you're uncertain about *how much total effort* it's going to require to solve the problem over a few orders of magnitude.
 In particular, let's imagine your uncertainty distribution (PDF) over the effort required {% note 'is log-uniform between two bounds' %}Why log-uniform?
-Not because it's at likely to be the true distribution, but because it locally approximates the kind of distribution you're going to have for problems of wildly unknown difficulty, that is “[cases](https://www.lesswrong.com/posts/Q6uFdBCQoW9XiAoZ2/how-to-treat-problems-of-unknown-difficulty#comments) where we do not have a good idea of the order of magnitude of the difficulty of a task”.
+Not because it's at likely to be the true distribution, but because it locally approximates (around the point of interest, which is on the margin adding to all status quo effort) the kind of distribution you're going to have for problems of wildly unknown difficulty, that is “[cases](https://www.lesswrong.com/posts/Q6uFdBCQoW9XiAoZ2/how-to-treat-problems-of-unknown-difficulty#comments) where we do not have a good idea of the order of magnitude of the difficulty of a task”.
 {% image 'https://images.finmoorhouse.com/writing/tractability/tractability-diagram-5.png' 'Tractability diagram 1' %}{% endnote %} —

 {% image 'https://images.finmoorhouse.com/writing/tractability/tractability-diagram-1.png' 'Tractability diagram 1' %}